Backpressure explained — the flow of data through software

 Technically there’s a fourth option — ignore the backpressure — which, to be honest, is not a bad idea if the backpressure isn’t causing critical issues.
 Introducing more complexity comes at a cost too.

 Controlling the producer is by far the best option.
-When it’s actually possible, it has no real tradeoffs to speak of.
-You’re in complete control.
+When it’s actually possible, it has no real tradeoffs to speak of, other than the overhead of the control mechanism itself.
 You don’t need to use excess memory buffering and you don’t need to be lossy and drop data.

 Unfortunately, of course controlling the producer isn’t always possible.
 The most clear case is when dealing with user input.
 Try as we might, it’s not easy to control our users!